Skip to content

 Master File and Local File documentation generation per BEPS Action 13 Generate Master File (group-level organisational structure, business description, intangibles, intercompany financial activities, financial and tax positions per OECD Annex I to Chapter V) plus jurisdiction-specific Local Files (entity description, controlled transactions, financial information per Annex II)?
 Rules Engine Auditor

-OECD BEPS Action 13 + jurisdictional implementation (US Section 6662(e), UK TIOPA 2010, German GAufzV, Spanish Modelo 232, Brazilian Lei 14.596/2023) mandate three-tier documentation; deterministic template generation from ERP and TP database; reduces drafting cycle from 4-6 months to 4-6 weeks
+OECD BEPS Action 13 and its jurisdictional implementations (US Section 6662(e), UK TIOPA 2010, German GAufzV, Spanish Modelo 232, Brazilian Lei 14.596/2023) mandate three-tier documentation.
+Deterministic template generation from the ERP and TP database cuts the drafting cycle from 4-6 months to 4-6 weeks.

 Decision Record